joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 3. Call the bank companies to block your credit cards.
 4. Call the phone company to block your phone number.
 5. Change your passwords of your accounts linked to your phone number.
+6. Based on the apps you have installed, do the following:
+    - I Food: Logout all devices.
+    - MercadoLibre: Call the support to block your account.
-6. Report to the police.
+7. Report to the police.

 I know, it's a lot of work.
 But it's better to do this than to lose your money and your data.